 - WirelessConnectionInfo.

-Apart from dBm, RSSI is also another unit to measure the strength, but it’s not a standard way to do it.
+Apart from dBm, RSSI is another unit for measuring strength, but it’s not a standard way to do it.
 We have given the conversion formula if any of the software offers RSSI values.

 1] Fing

-The only limitation using this tool is that you can try it five times a day, but since it keeps scanning the signal strength live, it is more than enough.
-Also, the application is free to use on Smartphones as well, and if you are trying to find out the signal strength at a particular place.
+The only limitation of using this tool is that you can try it five times a day, but since it keeps scanning the signal strength live, it is more than enough.
+Also, the application is free to use on smartphones, and if you are trying to find out the signal strength at a particular place.
 Download Fing.

 2] Wi-Fi Analyzer

 It’s a free tool that you can download from Microsoft Store.
 It can help you identify Wi-Fi problems, find the best channel, or the best place for your router/access-point by turning your PC/laptop, tablet, or mobile device into an analyzer for your wireless network.
 The best part of using this tool is that it serves the purpose without clicking anything else.
-Launch the tool, and it will ask for permission, and then get you the result.
+Launch the tool; it will ask for permission and then show you the result.

-It can also analyze and help you figure out issues with your network, but that comes under their premium segment.
-Since all we need is signal strength without any limit on how many times you can check, this works well.
+It can also analyze your network and help you identify issues, but that’s in their premium segment.
+Since all we need is signal strength and there’s no limit on how many times you can check, this works well.
 You can download from Microsoft Store

 3] NirSoft’s WifiInfoView

 WifiInfoView uses the NetSh command in the background and then converts it into data that anybody can understand.
-Apart from it can also scan for other routers in the neighborhood and help you figure out if your router being closest to you is offering the right strength.
+Apart from that, it can also scan for other routers in the neighborhood and help you figure out whether your router, being closest to you, is providing adequate signal strength.
 Instead of using dBm, it uses RSSI to measure signal strength.
 RSSI stands for r Received Signal Strength Indicator.
 The formula to convert RSSI into DBM is as follows

 RSSI - 95 = signal strength in dBm